egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

   peermeshport: "32380"
 ```

-From the above YAML definition, it is clear that the resources we would like to deploy are in a key-value format.
+From the YAML definition, it is clear the resources we would like to deploy are in a key-value format.
 The `ConfigMap` for both clusters contains the required information to form a [Cilium cluster mesh](https://cilium.io/use-cases/cluster-mesh/) seamlessly.

 ### Deploy ConfigMap Management Cluster